Some meetings definitely could have been emails. However, others simply have to happen.

 What to say when opening a meeting

 First things first — start a meeting in a polite and respectful manner.
-Don’t just jump in straight to the reason you scheduled it.
+Don’t jump straight into the reason you scheduled it.

-So, let’s go over all the phrases that can come in handy in the first couple of minutes of your call — from welcoming and introducing the participants to sharing the agenda and goals of your meeting.
+Let’s go over all the phrases you’ll need in the first few minutes of your call — from welcoming and introducing participants to sharing the agenda and outlining your meeting goals .

 Phrases for welcoming and introducing meeting participants

-Regardless of the purpose of your conference, here are some business meeting phrases you should have in mind in the beginning.
+Here are some business meeting phrases you should have in mind in the beginning, regardless of your conference purpose.

 Phrases for welcoming the participants: